epdansereau/textgen/README.md

 This repo contains the code to generate story prompts as showcased on https://myths.ai/prompts .

+## Setup
+This project is built on the transformers library from HuggingFace, v.3.4.0 (https://github.com/huggingface/transformers)

+The gpt2-xl model is fine-tuned for language modeling, and roberta-large is fine-tuned as a classifer.

+Two 24GB gpus with cuda are needed to run the code as is.

 ## How to use

 The data is fetched from reddit.com/r/writing_prompts .
 To scrape the whole subreddit, we use the free pushshift.io API.
 Consider donating to them if you use this service a lot.